 We're made to believe that this show takes place in a future where the creation and distribution of androids are a fairly commonplace occurrence.
 In other words, it's an advance society that's leagues ahead of us in terms of technological breakthrough and scientific advancement.
 But at the same time, the show wants us to believe that they have no methods of storing or switching memory from one device to another.
 And I shouldn't have to spell it out but do you see how this nonsensical explanation doesn't work?
-A society advance enough to have androids with empathy, but not advance enough to store memory or transfer it.
+A society advance enough to have androids with empathy, but not advance enough to store memory or transfer it?
 So if you own a USB flash drive, then congrats, you've officially surpassed this society's current intellect.
 And that is just the tip of the iceberg when talking about this show's implausible setting.
-Later on, we come to find out that after an android passes its expiration date and isn't decommissioned, they revert to a savage state, where they become brutally violent and lack understanding of their actions (in other words they go ape-shit).
+Later on, we find out that after an android passes its expiration date and isn't decommissioned, they take on a savage state, becoming dangerously violent against humans, escalating to the point of murder (in other words, they go ape-shit).
 Which begs the question, why in the hell would anyone endorse a machine that can go "Terminator" on citizens when they lose their memory?
 It's unfathomable to think any governing body with a modicum common sense would allow such a hazardous time bomb to be integrated into society.
 There was even an episode dedicated to showing how just a terrible downside could reek havoc, or even worse, be exploited as a weapon, but like the setting, it's a part of, it was never explored beyond that.
 It was simply brought up and never mentioned again by the next episode just so they could allow for more rom-com moments to continue undisturbed.
 Just look out for the 'Psycho-Pass' episode, you'll know it when you see it.